 1870: In Kings County, NY, Solomon and Betty Loeb gave birth to Nina Jenny Loeb who became Nina Warburg when she married Paul Mortiz Warburg.

 1871(28th of Iyar): Meir Halevi Letteris passed away.

 1873: Sixty-two year old German psychiatrist Friedrich Karl Steel whose parents had become Lutherans passed away today.

 1873: In Cortland, NY, Louis and Rachel (née Ganz) Silverman gave birth to their third child Simon J. “Sime” Silverman, the journalist and publisher “best known as the founder of the weekly Variety in New York in 1905 and the Hollywood-based Daily Variety in 1933

 1873: “The New Home for Aged and Infirmed Hebrews” published today described the opening of this facility in New York City which was first envisioned by Mrs. Henry Leo in 1870.
 She enlisted the support of the Bnai Jeshurun Benevolent Society to help her make the home a reality.
-Unfortunately, Mrs. Leon did not live to see the her dream come to fruition.
+Unfortunately, Mrs. Leon did not live to see her dream come to fruition.

 1876: Edward Elias Samuel was buried today at the Balls Pond Road Jewish Cemetery.